KittyGiraudel/site/_posts/2013-01-17-blog-changes.md

 ## Performances

-<blockquote class="pull-quote-right">I always try to load the page as fast as I can.</blockquote>
+> I always try to load the page as fast as I can.

 I'm kind of psychotic when it comes to performance.
 I always try to make the page as fast as I can.
 I'm really pissed off when I'm waiting for a page to load more than 2 seconds, so I tried to do my best to make the loading time as quick as possible.